 Place and Duration of Study: The experiment was carried out at the Livestock Research Centre, Sardar Vallabhbhai Patel University of Agriculture and Technology, Modipuram, Meerut, Uttar Pradesh, India, during the period from May to August 2025.

-Methodology: A total of twenty-eight kids with an average body weight of 10.57±0.07 kg and age ranging from 3 to 9 months were selected and randomly allocated into four treatment groups of seven animals in each under a completely randomized design.
+Methodology: A total of twenty-eight kids with an average body weight of 10.57±0.07 kg and an age ranging from 3 to 9 months were selected and randomly allocated into four treatment groups of seven animals in each under a completely randomized design.
 The basal diet for the 120-day feeding study was a full mixed ration.
 While the animals in groups T1 and T2 were supplemented with Berberine at 500mg/kg dry matter and Selenium Yeast at 3mg/kg dry matter, respectively, the animals in the control group were fed simply the basal diet.
-The T3 group received a combination of both Bereberine and Selenium Yeast at the same supplementation levels.
+The T3 group received a combination of both Berberine and Selenium Yeast at the same supplementation levels.
 All experimental kids were offered a basal ration comprising concentrate, green fodder, and straw in the proportion of 50:30:20.
-Throughout the trial, growth performance parameters including body weight, body weight gain (BWG), dry matter intake (DMI) and feed conversion ratio (FCR) were evaluated at fortnightly intervals.
+Throughout the trial, growth performance parameters, including body weight, body weight gain (BWG), dry matter intake (DMI), and feed conversion ratio (FCR), were evaluated at fortnightly intervals.

-Results: A significant treatment effects was observed on growth performance parameters.
+Results: A significant treatment effect was observed on growth performance parameters.
 Kids in the T3 group attained a higher final body weight than those in the control group (P<0.05).
-Body weight gain was greatest in T1 and T3, intermediate in T2 and lowest in the control group (P<0.05).
+Body weight gain was greatest in T1 and T3, intermediate in T2, and lowest in the control group (P<0.05).
 Dry matter intake increased significantly in the supplemented groups compared with the control (P<0.05).
-Moreover, feed conversion ratios than T2 and the control, indicating better feed efficiency (P<0.05).
+Moreover, feed conversion ratios for T2 and the control indicate better feed efficiency (P<0.05).

-Conclusion: Overall, the combined supplementation of berberine and selenium yeast demonstrated a beneficial effect on the growth performance of Jamunapari goat kids by improving body weight, body weight gain, increasing dry matter intake and enhancing feed conversion ratio.
+Conclusion: Overall, the combined supplementation of berberine and selenium yeast demonstrated a beneficial effect on the growth performance of Jamunapari goat kids by improving body weight, body weight gain, increasing dry matter intake, and enhancing feed conversion ratio.

-Keywords: Berberine, feed conversion ratio, growth performance, Jamunapari kids, Selenium Yeast
+Keywords: Berberine, feed conversion ratio, growth performance, Jamunapari kids, Selenium-yeast

 INTRODUCTION:

-Goat farming is the backbone of rural India securing livelihoods for over 70% of marginal livestock producers while driving the national economy through meat, milk, skin and provides essential financial stability and employment during agricultural uncertainties (Rajeev AK Aggarwal et al., 2022).
+Goat farming is the backbone of rural India, securing livelihoods for over 70% of marginal livestock producers while driving the national economy through meat, milk, and skin, and providing essential financial stability and employment during agricultural uncertainties (Rajeev AK Aggarwal et al., 2022).
 Their low maintenance and adaptability make them an economically sustainable livestock species under resource-limited farming conditions.
 India possesses the largest goat population globally, exceeding 148 million animals according to the 20th Livestock Census (2019).
 Goat farming contributes substantially to the national economy through the production of meat, milk, and skin, while also providing employment opportunities and financial security during periods of agricultural uncertainty (Rajeev AK Aggarwal et al., 2022).
 In addition, goats support household nutrition, income generation, and asset accumulation in rural communities (M.K.
 Singh et al., 2016).
-Among the recognized goat breeds of India, Jamunapari is among the most prominent important dairy breeds.
+Among the recognized goat breeds of India, Jamunapari is among the most prominent dairy breeds.
 The breed is found primarily in the Etawah district of Uttar Pradesh's Chakarnagar region (Sudhir Kumar Rawat et al., 2014).
-Public awareness concerning food quality and safety has increased, leading to greater preference for healthy, organic, and residue-free animal products, this changing consumer behaviour and sustainable management systems (Tiam Radin et al. 2025).
+Public awareness concerning food quality and safety has increased, leading to a greater preference for healthy, organic, and residue-free animal products, this changing consumer behaviour and sustainable management systems (Tiam Radin et al. 2025).